How Much Does a Suspended Ceiling Cost to Install?

 Plastering a Ceiling

 Plastering a ceiling typically costs between £250 and £300.
-The cost, however, will be determined by the size of the ceiling and the method used, with the above-said price only being average.
+The cost, however, will be determined by the size of the ceiling and the method used.

-In most cases, the pricing is straightforward: a labourer will start charging a daily rate of around £125 to £175.
+In most cases, the pricing is straightforward.
+A labourer will charge a daily rate of around £125 to £175.
 The price may rise to around £175 to £225 if the plastering proves to be more difficult than it would be in most cases.

 Painting and Decorating